Shirakami Sanchi (Aomori) 白神山地（青森）

-Many of the old-growth virgin beech trees in Shirakami Sanchi are more than 200 years old.
+Beech trees are typically considered to have a lifespan of around 300 years, but in Shirakami Sanchi there are some believed to be more than 400 years old.
 Compared to ancient trees in other parts of the world, that may seem young.
 However, the size of these trees, with their thick green trunks and knotty limbs, is majestic.

 Be sure to see at least one

-Some of the locations you should focus on in Shirakami Sanchi are the Juniko (Twelve Lakes), the three falls that comprise Anmon Falls , and Aoike Pond.
-There are actually more than 33 lakes in the Juniko area.
+Some of the locations you should focus on in Shirakami Sanchi are the Juniko ("Twelve Lakes") and the three falls that comprise Anmon Falls .
+Juniko is the name given to a group of 33 lakes and marshes.

-There's also is a site called Nihon Canyon that offers a miniature version of the Grand Canyon in the U.S. The washed-out rock formations are captivating, and you can see them up close.
+There's also a site called Nihon Canyon.
+The washed-out rock formations are captivating, and you can see them up close.
 You should also try to take one of the small networks of walking trails to scenic Dairakyo Gorge, especially if you're there in the fall.

 Other than a few mountain climber's paths, the parts of Shirakami Sanchi designated a World Natural Heritage Site are still mostly unexplored.
 The areas outside of this core are somewhat more accessible.
 But it is still mostly hiking trails.
 Put on your hiking shoes and explore.